About the CRMVet WebsitePurpose

 In addition to documenting the Southern Freedom Movement by telling it like it was and testifying to what we did and what it meant to us, this website is also a place to begin renewing the ties that once bound us together in a beloved community, a place for finding lost friends, and a tool for helping fellow veterans in need.
 And it is a living memorial for our fallen comrades.

 During the Freedom Movement era, "Negro" was the preferred term used by civil rights supporters.
+In materials from the era, that terminology is retained for historic accuracy.

 We capitalize the "B" in "Black" because it identifies a specific group of people — descendants of the colonial/slave-era African diaspora.
 For the same reason, many authors and publications from the 1960s capitalized the "N" in Negro.
 We do not capitalize "white" because it does not identify some particular people or historic group, such as Europeans, or Italians, or Catholics.